camlab-ethz/ConvolutionalNeuralOperator/CNO2d_original_version/readme.md

 | airfoil | Compressible Euler equations |
 | darcy | Darcy Flow |

+## Running your own experiment

 The file

-	Problems/CNOBenchmark.py
+	Problems/CNOBenchmarks.py

-corresponds to the dataloader for CNO model
+corresponds to the dataloaders for the CNO model.

+- To run your own experiment, you should write your own class in the CNOBenchmarks.py.
+- Once the class is coded, you should load your data in the TrainCNO.py file.

 ## Hyperparameters Grid/Random Search
 Cross validation for each model can be run with: